W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 Now thanks to Theorem~\ref{thm:VOA_Proba} and Proposition~\ref{prop:VO_prim_bis}:

 so that we can use the OPE between a current $\W s$ and a vertex operator, which is of the form

-where the term $reg.$ denotes a quantity that is regular as $z\to z_1$ (this expansion follows from the fact that $\W s_{n}\prim=0$ for any $n\geq 1$, which is a consequence of $\A_n\prim=0$ for all $n\geq 1$).
+where the term $reg.$ denotes a quantity that is continuous in a neighborhood of $z_1$ (this expansion follows from the fact that $\W s_{n}\prim=0$ for any $n\geq 1$, which is a consequence of $\A_n\prim=0$ for all $n\geq 1$).
 In particular this allows to identify the residues at the poles $z=z_1$ in the probabilistic expansion (using Gaussian integration by parts) of $\ps{\W s(z)\prod_{k=1}^NV_{\alpha_k}(z_k)}_{\gamma}$.
 We can proceed in the same way for the other insertions $z_k$, concluding for the validity of Equation~\eqref{eq:ward_free}.

 The second assertion is a consequence of the fact that in the OPE~\eqref{eq:OPE_WV} the regular term as $z\to z_1$ is given by $\W s_{-s}\mc V_\alpha(z)+l.o.t.$ where the lower order term vanishes as $z\to z_1$.
 We can then use the first case to deduce the second one by identification of this regular term. \end{proof}